easypanel-io/website/docs/05-templates/typebot/index.md

 ## Benefits

-- Build advanced chatbots visually: Typebot allows you to create unique chat experiences using powerful blocks.
-You can easily drag and drop blocks to build your app and even add custom code if needed.
+- Build advanced chatbots visually: Typebot gives you powerful blocks to create unique chat experiences.
+Embed them anywhere on your web/mobile apps and start collecting results like magic.
-- Replace old school forms: Typebot is a better way to ask for information compared to traditional forms.
-It leads to an increase in customer satisfaction and retention, and multiplies your conversion rate by 3.
+- Replace your old school forms with chatbots: Typebot is a better way to ask for information.
+It leads to an increase in customer satisfaction and retention and multiply by 3 your conversion rate compared to classical forms.
-- Collect results in real-time: With Typebot, you can collect user responses on each question in real-time.
-This ensures that you won't lose any valuable data.

 ## Features

 - Easy building experience: All you have to do is drag and drop blocks to create your app.
-You can also add custom code if you have specific needs.
+Even if you have custom needs, you can always add custom code.
-- Embed it in a click: Embedding your typebot in your applications is easy.
-Typebot provides step-by-step platform-specific instructions to ensure that your typebot feels native.
+- Embed it in a click: Embedding your typebot in your applications is a walk in the park.
+Typebot gives you several step-by-step platform-specific instructions.
+Your typebot will always feel 'native'.
-- Integrate with any platform: Typebot offers native integrations blocks and instructions on how to embed typebot on particular platforms.
+- Integrate with any platform: Typebot offers several native integrations blocks as well as instructions on how to embed typebot on particular platforms.
-- Hidden fields: Include data in your form URL to segment your users and use their data directly in your form.
-- Team collaboration: Invite your teammates to work on your typebots with you.
-- Link to sub typebots: Reuse your typebots in different parent bots.
-- Custom code: Customize everything with your own Javascript & CSS code.
-- Custom domain: Connect your typebot to the custom URL of your choice.
-- Folder management: Organize your typebots in specific folders to keep it clean and work with multiple clients.
+- Collect results in real-time: One of the main advantages of a chat application is that you collect the user's responses on each question.
+You won't lose any valuable data.
+- And many more features: Typebot makes form building easy and comes with powerful features like hidden fields, team collaboration, link to sub typebots, custom code, custom domain, and folder management.

 ## Links